josephHelfenbein/NeuroPBR/training/TRAINING_GUIDE.md

 ## FAQ

 **Q: How much GPU memory do I need?**
-A: Minimum 8GB for batch_size=2 with ResNet18.
-Recommended 16GB+ for batch_size=4 with ResNet50.
+A: For 2048×2048 images: Minimum 16GB (batch_size=2 with ResNet50).
+Recommended 24GB+ for larger batches.
+For 1024×1024: 8GB works with batch_size=2.

 **Q: How long does training take?**
-A: ~12 hours for 100 epochs with ResNet50 on a single V100 (depends on dataset size).
+A: ~18-24 hours for 100 epochs with ResNet50 + 6-layer discriminator on 2048×2048 images (single V100/A100, depends on dataset size).

 **Q: Can I train on CPU?**
 A: Technically yes, but very slow (not recommended).
-Use at least 1 GPU.
+Use at least 1 GPU with 16GB+ VRAM.

 **Q: Do I need clean renders?**
 A: No, `input/clean/` is optional.
 Only `input/dirty/` is required for training.

 **Q: What resolution should my renders be?**
-A: Input is resized to 1024×1024 (configurable).
-Output is 2048×2048.
-Higher input resolution = better quality but slower.
+A: Default is 2048×2048 (loaded and output at same resolution).
+Can be configured to 1024×1024 for faster training.
+Higher resolution = better quality but slower and more memory.

 **Q: How do I create the metadata JSON?**
 A: Write a script to map your sample folders to material names, or create it manually if small dataset.